danielberkompas/danielberkompas.github.io/_posts/2015-08-03-elixir-as-an-operating-system.md

 one click, and sometimes, with no clicks at all.
 It's a remarkable achievement, and it makes their products great.

-However I suspect all is not well.
+However, I suspect all is not well.
 Perhaps its just cynicism on my part, but I think the code underlying all of this is probably a mess.
 I don't know if it's PHP or not, but given the vast number of features that Synology offers and the fact that most mass-market software is a mess underneath the surface, I doubt